hpc-maths/2025-hands-on-samurai/practical_session/04-euler-2.md

 You should observe the formation of a complex triple-point structure where the incident shock, reflected shock, and Mach stem meet.
 :::

-## Adaptation issues
+## Adaptation issue

-Let's go back to the 1D case implemented earlier.
+To illustrate this point, we will use a 1D case implemented in the solution directory under the name `main_1d.cpp`.
+This example is a double rarefaction problem.
 We'll discuss an issue that may arise during the adaptive mesh refinement process.
 In the case of Euler equations, when using adaptive mesh refinement, maintaining physical validity (i.e., positive density and pressure) can be challenging.
 If you're not expecting it, it can be confusing.
 To illustrate this, we'll drive the adaptation using a field other than the conservative variables.
 This is the first time in this practical session that we discuss this possibility.
 It's easy to do with samurai.
 Here's how:

 ```cpp
 auto MRadaptation = samurai::make_MRAdapt(other_field);